dlevsey/CreditDecisionAPI_Documentation/_build/html/_sources/Credit_Decision.md

 ```

-### Description:

-Make a credit decision based on customer data.

-**Description:** This endpoint evaluates customer data to make a credit approval decision.
+This endpoint evaluates customer data to make a credit approval decision.

 **OperationID:** creditDecision

 #### Query Parameters: